sleonny/Developer-Portfolio/README.md

 # Developer Profile & Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is designed to highlight myself as a person, a developer, and a potential team member to future employers.
-The portfolio is built with React, which has allowed me to practice and hone my skills in this technology.
+The portfolio is built with React, which has allowed me to practice and hone my skills using this technology.

 ## Table of Contents